Source: Jakarta Post

-When refugees flee from their home country and enters another country in most cases bordering their home country.
+When refugees flee from their home country and enter another country in most cases bordering their home country.
 They are in most instances welcomed and registered by the appropriate refugee agency of the country.

 Usually, this prior registration process is jointly implemented by the government of the host country and the United Nations High Commissioner for Refugees (UNHCR).

 Thus, the point here is that, if well coordinated, each refugee is registered and provided with some sort of identification.
 At that point, they officially gain refugee status.
-The process of local integration in the primary host country is a long process and also depends on the state hosting the refugee population and thee refugee themselves.
+The process of local integration in the primary host country is a long process and also depends on the state hosting the refugee population and the refugee themselves.

-For the state, aspects that are considered include, but are not limited to the population, economy, national security, the refugee population itself, etc. For effective refugee management, the moment refugees are admitted, the process to find a durable solution should start immediately, because you want people to settle and live freely.
+For the state, aspects that are considered include, but are not limited to the population, economy, national security, the refugee population itself, etc. For effective refugee management, the moment refugees are admitted, the process to find a durable solution should start immediately because you want people to settle and live freely.

-Also, one reason while local integration should be encouraged is because in most instances the primary host country shares similar cultural and ethnic diversity of the seeking refuge.
+Also, one reason while local integration should be encouraged is that in most instances the primary host country shares similar cultural and ethnic diversity of the seeking refuge.
 This is not to say that the relationship is perfect, but people relationships cross national borders.

-Unlike local integration, repatriation is done when a refugee decides to return to his or her home country when the condition of fear, which causes the refugee situation cease to exist back home.
+Unlike local integration, repatriation is done when a refugee decides to return to his or her home country when the condition of fear, which causes the refugee situation ceases to exist back home.
 Again, like local integration, voluntary repatriation is done at the free will of the refugee.

-However, if the conditions back in their home country for which they fled cease to exist and refugee population still refuse to return home voluntarily and local integration is rejected by the refugee population and the resettlement isn’t possible, their refugee status can terminated because cessation clause in the host country’s refugee policy specifies that “once the condition of fear for which the refugee fled his or her country cease to exist” their refugee status can be terminated by the government of the host country.
+However, if the conditions back in their home country for which they fled cease to exist and refugee population still refuse to return home voluntarily and local integration is rejected by the refugee population and the resettlement isn’t possible, their refugee status can be terminated because cessation clause in the host country’s refugee policy specifies that “once the condition of fear for which the refugee fled his or her country cease to exist” their refugee status can be terminated by the government of the host country.